Richter Scale Graphing

 - Study the data table on the right.

 - Label the Richter Scale values on the x-axis.
 Your scale should start at 1 and end on the right at 9.
+Each square will represent 0.5 units.

 - Label the amplitude values on the y-axis of your graph.
 Your y-axis scale should start at 0 mm and go up to 400 mm.
+Each square will represent 20 mm.

 - Graph the data points and then connect the points with a single smooth line.
-Make a big graph!

 - Use the graph to help you answer the questions.